 In September 2015, the UN members agreed to work with an integrated front to secure the multifaceted agenda of a green sustainable Earth.
-Thereby, they adopted a planned roadmap consisting of 17 Sustainable Development Goal (SDG)s and 169 accompanying targets to help benchmark progress in their respective attainment.
+Thereby, they adopted a planned roadmap consisting of 17 Sustainable Development Goals, SDGs, and 169 accompanying targets to help benchmark progress in their respective attainment.

 The American activewear giant Under Armour (UA), is under the radar when it comes to breaches between their proposals and implementation.
 UA Inc.'s sustainability plans resolve to include social, environmental, health, safety and corporate responsibility.
 But their impact is being widely criticized.